leverdeterre/shakeMyApps-appScan-blog/_posts/2022-08-27-crypto-bitcoin-wallet-apps.md

 ## 5. App Permissions

-The App permissions give us an overview of the capabilies of an App and discover the features.
+The permissions can give an idea of the possible capabilities that the application will provide.

 | App                               | FaceID | Photos   | Camera  | Location | Siri   | Microphone | NFC     | Tracking | Calendar | Contacts |
 | :---                              |  :---: |    :---: |   :---: |  :---:  | :---:  |   :---:    |   :---: |   :---: |   :---: | :---: |